Hiking Mt Field Tasmania

 Permit needed: A Tasmanian Parks Pass is needed.
 You can purchase Parks Passes at the visitors center at the bottom of Mt Field.
 There are short term and Mt Field only passes available as well if you’re not local and don’t want to fork up the yearly fee.

-From the car park we headed towards the ski tows taking us trough a short section of lush Pandani forest and a steep climb up a dirt road (only accessible to permit holders).
+From the car park, we headed towards the ski tows taking us through a short section of lush Pandani forest and a steep climb up a dirt road (only accessible to permit holders).

 From there the trail quickly takes you along the best views on the hike before reaching Rodway Tow.

-The trail continues past Rodway Tow on a well formed track towards the junction with K Col Track.
-On this section of trail you’ll find lots of tiny signs with black X’s on it.
-They mark sections of old track that’s in the process of re-vegetating so please stay clear.
-Sometimes they are accompanied by a new route marked with orange arrows, but a lot of times you’ll need to think for yourself and walk on sustainable surfaces only (eg. rocks, boulder etc.).
+The trail continues past Rodway Tow on a well-formed track towards the junction with K Col Track.
+On this section of trail, you’ll find lots of tiny signs with black Xs on it.
+They mark sections of the old track that are in the process of re-vegetating so please stay clear.
+Sometimes they are accompanied by a new route marked with orange arrows, but a lot of times you’ll need to think for yourself and walk on sustainable surfaces only (eg. rocks, boulder, etc.).